Rocks, Routes, and a Toddler

 When I tell people we took our toddler on a ten-day van and climbing trip through the Eastern Sierra, they look at me as if we have wandered slightly off the map of reasonable choices.

 I understand the look.
-Seventeen hours of highway with a two-and-a-half-year-old asks for a particular kind of patience, more logistics than I knew I had, and a deeper reserve of resilience than I planned to spend.
+Seventeen hours of highway with a two-and-a-half-year-old asks for a particular kind of patience, a bottomless bag of snacks, and a willingness to let go of the idea that the journey has to be perfect to be beautiful.

-My parenting ambitions live on a single line.
-I want to raise a feral, courageous, curious child.
-So when I watch Ava taste her first mochi donut in Portland, gather rocks in the Buttermilks, or stand quiet while the alpenglow walks down the face of Mount Whitney, I know the trip is doing what I hoped it would.
-These are the moments that build a person, and there is no shortcut to that kind of joy.
+My parenting ambitions are simple: I want to raise a child who is feral, kind, courageous, and curious.
+When I watch Ava taste her first mochi donut in Portland, gather rocks in the Buttermilks, or grow quiet as alpenglow spills down the face of Mount Whitney, I feel a bone-deep sense of contentment, knowing the mission is working.
+These are the moments that shape a person, and there’s no shortcut to that kind of joy.

 This is the story of our adventure.
-One Sprinter van from Outside Van by way of Johnson RV, our little family, a few of our best friends, and an unreasonable quantity of snacks.
+One Sprinter van from Outside Van by way of Johnson RV, our little family, a few of our best friends, and an astonishing amount of snacks.

 Day One: Seattle to Klamath, with a Stop for Donuts

 The Seattle to Portland stretch takes about three hours on a kind day.
-That works out to one stretch of easy driving with a toddler, followed by one stretch of either a long nap or very loud opinions.
-I never know which I will get.
-We stopped in Portland for coffee and mochi donuts from Mikiko, a small bright spot off the highway with plenty of street parking.
-Ava ate one and a half with reverence, then slid into a sugar-flat sleep in her car seat.
+That works out to one stretch of easy driving with a toddler, followed by one stretch of either a long nap or very loud opinions—I never know which I will get.
+We stopped in Portland for coffee and mochi donuts from Mikiko, a small, bright spot off the highway with plenty of street parking.
+Ava ate one-and-a-half with reverence, then slid into a post-sugar high sleep in her car seat.

-Outside Van is the sort of place that makes my jaw drop and my confidence rise in the same motion.
-We picked up an overnight Sprinter, and as they walked us through the build, I stood there thinking, what if we just keep it.
-The layout works.
-A real sleeping setup, real storage, a galley that kept us fed and comfortable for the duration.
-We loaded our gear and pointed south for Bend.
+Outside Van is the sort of place that inspires both awe and confidence at the same time.
+We picked up an overnight Sprinter, and as they walked us through the build, I stood there thinking, “what if we just keep it?”
+The layout of our van works well—a real sleeping setup, ample storage, a galley that kept us fed and happy and even a shower for the dirt to come.
+We loaded our gear and pointed south toward Bend, OR.

-We ate dinner in Bend at Spork, which is exactly what I want after a day on the road.
+We ate dinner in Bend at Spork, one of my favorite places to stop after a day on the road.
 Fast, genuinely good, kind to every dietary restriction in the group, and entirely unfazed by a toddler with opinions.
-Then we pushed the final leg to Klamath, found a beautiful dispersed spot through the iOverlander app, and fell asleep to the kind of quiet that only exists far from cities.
+Then we pushed the final leg to Klamath, found a beautiful dispersed spot through the iOverlander app, and fell asleep to the kind of quiet that only exists out in the wild.

 Day Two: Klamath to Bishop

 The best travel days start slow.
 Coffee in the van, breakfast in golden light, no rushing.
-We managed about twelve minutes of this before Ava decided the day should start moving.
-She was not wrong.
+We managed about twelve minutes of this before Ava decided we should get moving and to be fair, she was not wrong.
 We had miles ahead.

 The drive from Tahoe down through the Eastern Sierra is its own kind of magic.
 Small towns punctuate the highway, each one inviting you to stop and look around.
-We pulled over at the Mono Lake overlook and stood at the edge of something ancient and slightly strange, the tufa towers rising from the water like accidental sculptures.
+We pulled over at the Mono Lake overlook and stood at the edge of something ancient and undeniably strange, the tufa towers rising from the water like accidental sculptures.
 Ava considered them seriously and announced, “Mama, I like those rocks.”
 We laughed and agreed.
-That stop earned every minute we gave it.
+Whatever you do, don’t skip this stop.

 From there we made a short push to the Bishop area, where iOverlander again delivered, this time a BLM site in the hills.
 The whole area is a hotspot for climbing and always a little busy, so we drove around a while before landing somewhere that felt right.
-The roads in were rugged in places.
-The Sprinter handled them without complaint.
-We cooked dinner under a sky so dense with stars that it bordered on parody.
-Something settled in all of us.
+The roads in were rugged in places and the Sprinter handled them without complaint.
+We cooked dinner under a sky so dense with stars it almost didn’t seem real, and something settled in all of us.
 We slept hard after spending too long looking up, necks tilted to the cosmos.

 Day Three: The Buttermilks

-The best tip I can offer about climbing in the Buttermilks is this.
-Get up early.
+The best tip I can offer about climbing in the Buttermilks is this: get up early.
 We broke camp and chugged up the road to the Buttermilk parking area shortly after waking, and we slid into a spot before the crowd arrived.
-We brought plenty of water, plenty of snacks, plenty of stoke.
+We brought plenty of water, plenty of snacks, and plenty of stoke.
 We knew we would not want to leave.

 Ava spent most of the day wandering between boulders, attempting the occasional move between rounds of chasing lizards and curating the perfect rock collection.
-I cannot tell you her criteria.
-She gathers and abandons rocks with such delight that I trust she is onto something.
+I cannot tell you her criteria, but she gathers and abandons rocks with such delight that I trust she is onto something.
 She ate goldfish crackers and charmed every kid-friendly climber within a hundred feet, offering her snacks and cheers for their send burns.

-That evening we drove into Bishop for dinner at Mountain Rambler Brewery, which holds exactly the energy I want after a day on rock.
+That evening we drove into Bishop for dinner at Mountain Rambler Brewery, the perfect respite from the heat after a day on the rock.
 Cold beer, good food, a room full of other people who also smell like sunscreen.
 We wandered through the local shops afterward, Ava on Matt’s shoulders, all of us loose and happy from a day well spent.

 Day Four: Another Day in the Boulders